What is the Apple Women’s Health Study?

 Who are the principal investigators of this study?

 Dean Michelle Williams, Dr. Shruthi Mahalingaiah, Dr. Russ Hauser, and Dr. Brent Coull from Harvard T.H.
 Chan School of Public Health are the principal investigators of this study and have a team dedicated to this research.
 They have unparalleled expertise in reproductive epidemiology and women’s health.

 Who are the research collaborators of this study?

 Harvard T.H.
 Chan School of Public Health, National Institute of Environmental Health Sciences (NIEHS) and Apple are collaborating to conduct this research.
 NIEHS is part of the National Institutes of Health (NIH).

 How long will this study last?

 This study is envisioned to span decades.
-We will ask you to renew your consent to continue in the study every two years.
 You can withdraw from the study at any time.

 What is the last day I can join this study?

 You are welcome to join this study any time, as long as you meet the participation requirements.

 Will I be able to see the results of this study?